prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ## Create Your Adapter

-Prebid Server bid adapters consist of several components: bidder info, bidder parameters, adapter code, user sync code, registration with the core framework, and default configuration values.
+Prebid Server bid adapters consist of several components: bidder info, bidder parameters, adapter code, registration with the core framework, and default configuration values.
 This chapter will guide you though each component.

 Please refer to [existing bid adapters](https://github.com/prebid/prebid-server/tree/master/adapters) for working examples and practical guidance, but understand that our adapter interfaces and coding style evolve over time.
 Please prefer the examples in this document over differences you may find in  code.